timow/feed2mail/README.md

     - feedparser (tested with version 5.1.3)
     - yaml       (tested with version 3.09)

+Older versions of pandoc have an [encoding bug](http://code.google.com/p/pandoc/issues/detail?id=233).
+Update to a recent version of pandoc or set the $LANG environment variable to UTF-8.

+    LANG=en_US.utf8; export LANG

 Note that feed2mail needs a recent version of feedparser.
 The version available as a Debian package is not sufficient (as it does not provide 'updated_parsed'